July 11, 2013

 News Office: Karin Rush-Monroe (415) 502-6397

-UCSF Medical Center today became the only institution in the United States to receive a perfect score on the national LGBT Healthcare Equality Index (HEI) for five consecutive years.
+UCSF Medical Center today became the only institution in the United States to have received a perfect score on the national LGBT Healthcare Equality Index (HEI) for six consecutive years.

-Unique among U.S. health care facilities, UCSF Medical Center has met, in fact, exceeded, all of these criteria since the HEI was created in 2007 by the Human Rights Campaign, the nation's largest LGBT civil rights organization, and the Gay and Lesbian Medical Association.
-The medical center also received a perfect score in the first "beta test" of the HEI six years ago.
+Unique among U.S. health care facilities, UCSF Medical Center has met — in fact, exceeded — all of these criteria since the HEI was created in 2007 by the Human Rights Campaign, the nation's largest LGBT civil rights organization, and the Gay and Lesbian Medical Association.
+The medical center also received a perfect score in the first "beta test" of the HEI seven years ago.

 About UCSF Medical Center